shikokuchuo/ichimoku/README.md

 ## Installation

-Install the released version of ichimoku from CRAN:
+Install the latest release of ichimoku from CRAN:

 ``` r
 install.packages("ichimoku")
 ```

-Or the latest development version from rOpenSci R-universe:
+Or the development version from R-universe:

 ``` r
 install.packages("ichimoku", repos = "https://shikokuchuo.r-universe.dev")